 Following are some examples of specific things you can do to set good precedents.
 They're not meant as an exhaustive list, just as illustrations of the idea that setting a collaborative mood early helps a project tremendously.
-Physically, every developer may be working alone in a room by themselves, but you can do a lot to make them feel like they're all working together in the same room.
+Physically, every developer may be working separately, but you can do a lot to make them feel like they're all working together in the same room.
 The more they feel this way, the more time they'll want to spend on the project.
-I chose these particular examples because they came up in the Subversion project (http://subversion.tigris.org/), which I participated in and observed from its very beginning.
-But they're not unique to Subversion; situations like these will come up in most open source projects, and should be seen as opportunities to start things off on the right foot.
+I chose these particular examples because situations like these seem to come up in most open source projects, and should be seen as opportunities to start things off on the right foot.

 Don't do it.

-As slow and cumbersome as public discussions can be, they're almost always preferable in the long run.
+As slow and cumbersome as public discussion can be, it's almost always preferable in the long run.
 Making important decisions in private is like spraying contributor repellant on your project.
-No serious volunteer would stick around for long in an environment where a secret council makes all the big decisions.
+No serious contributor would stick around for long in an environment where a secret council makes all the big decisions behind closed doors.
 Furthermore, public discussion has beneficial side effects that will last beyond whatever ephemeral technical question was at issue:

 The discussion will train you in the art of explaining technical issues to people who are not as familiar with the software as you are.
 This is a skill that requires practice, and you can't get that practice by talking to people who already know what you know.

 The discussion and its conclusions will be available in public archives forever after, enabling future discussions to avoid retracing the same steps.
-See the section called “Conspicuous Use of Archives” in Chapter 6, Communications.
+See the section called “Conspicuous Use of Archives”.